aep-dev/aep.dev/aip/general/0143/aip.md

   case-insensitive unless this would introduce ambiguity (for example, accept both `en-gb` and `en-GB`).
 When providing values to users, APIs **should** use the canonical case (in the example above, `en-GB`).
+- Standardized code fields **may** have a default; if they do, the sentinel value **must** be the omission of the field.

+**Note:** The string itself _is_ the immutable, canonical code, used on the wire format.
+Services **should not** create a separate enum with a different wire format, because doing so makes it difficult to use multiple APIs together.

 ### Content types